January and February have brought icy cold weather, wind chills and snow to many parts of the world.

 - Budget-friendly private log cabin – like a huge studio apartment with a kitchenette and private en-suite

 - Convenient location for transport links, activities and local amenities

 - Fantastic Sauna available for use after a long day

 - Free organic tea and coffee, free food shelves, Free kicksleds and bikes to borrow

 - Walking distance from Bus stop from Kolari Train Station and Kittilä Airport bus, Frozen lake a short walk away, Ski tracks and Ski Resort Ylläs close by, Restaurant, Pubs and a well stocked Supermarket a stone’s throw away.

 I could go on but honestly, you can’t put a price to an experience like this.
 I am positive that I will return to this beautiful gem of a place, to be one amongst nature once again.
 And hopefully, be rewarded with stunning views of the Northern Lights.

-* I planned this entire trip on my own and have paid in full everywhere I have stayed at and eaten at, also for all activities.
+* I planned this entire trip on my own and have paid in full everywhere I have stayed at and eaten at, all travel including flights and local transfers and for all activities.
 As always all opinions expressed are as always my own.